instancio/instancio/website/docs/user-guide.md

 - **`POPULATE_NULLS`**

     Indicates that `null` fields declared by the object should be populated.
-    In addition, the object can be modifiable using selectors as described by above by `APPLY_SELECTORS`.
+    In addition, the object will be modifiable using selectors as described by above by `APPLY_SELECTORS`.